TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/lorix-one/_index.md

 To connect to the LORIX One, open a web browser on your computer or device and enter the either the gateway hostname or the gateway IP address.

 The hostname is `lorix-one-abcdef.local` where `abcdef` are the 6 last digits of the Gateway EUI.

-{{< note >}} Hostname access is only available on networks that have mDNS enabled.
-On networks without mDNS, enter the IP address of the gateway in the web browser. {{</ note >}}
+Hostname access is only available on networks that have mDNS enabled.
+On networks without mDNS, enter the IP address of the gateway in the web browser.

 You will land on the login page.
 Log on using the following the default username **admin** and default password **lorix4u**.